Spark Program

 Spark is a strong fit if you are:

-- An indie builder or small team shipping a real product or feature
+- An indie builder or small team with a live product, working integration, or usable feature

-- A team that may have aimed for Forge but needs to prove traction first
+- A promising team that is not yet ready for larger-scale support, but can use Spark to prove stronger traction

-Spark is not a fit for deck-first ideas, marketing-only teams, or projects that cannot define what value they create for Ink and how it will be measured.
+Spark is not a fit for deck-first ideas, marketing-only proposals, or projects that cannot explain what value they create for Ink and how that value will be measured.

 How It Works